Help

 What the AI can do with Linear:

 Like GitHub, Linear has a system skill for creating issues from typed items.
-Attach it to a type and every item gets a one-click button.
+Attach it to a type and run it from any item's Send to menu.

 What can the AI do with Jira?